timiskhakov/timiskhakov.github.io/_posts/2022-04-29-programming-guitar-music.md

 }
 ```

-First, we create an array of random numbers `noise`.
+First, we create a slice of random numbers `noise`.
 Then we create our output and fill in the first samples with the `noise`.
 The rest of the samples are calculated according to the formula, but we have to shift `noise`, that's why we subtract `len(noise)` in calculations.

 Let's try the same first string: